Geodesics in the Brownian map: Strong confluence and geometric structure: Finite number of geodesics

-where the inequality in~\eqref{eq:a_i_a_i} follows from~\eqref{eq:dist_d(a,b)} and the fact that $s_j -r_j < \delta/10$.
-This implies~\eqref{eq:a_i_i+1}.
-We have therefore proved the last claim of the lemma.

-From now on, fix $(r_j, s_j, n_j)_{1\le j \le k}, (p_{j,i}, q_{j,i})_{1\le j \le k, 1\le i\le n_j}$ and $\delta, \xi, \zeta, K$ as in the statement of the proof.
+\begin{proof} Throughout, we fix $(r_j, s_j, n_j)_{1\le j \le k}$ and $\delta, \xi, \zeta, K$ as in the statement of the lemma.
 Suppose that we are working on the event~\eqref{eq:G} and we denote it simply by $G$ in the rest of the proof.
 Let $u,v$ be as in the statement of the lemma.
-It remains to prove~\eqref{eq:mu_bm_G}.
-We will use the conditional independence between the successive bands $\CB_j$ and also use Lemma~\ref{lem:metric_band_epsilon_point} to control the cost for each band.